Introduction to IoT: Challenges and Future Directions

-The procedure for Processing, Analysis and Management of Data is tremendously challenging because of the heterogeneous nature of IoT devices and large sale of data generation.
-Currently, most systems utilize the centralized cloud based system for performing computationally intensive tasks and delivery of data.
+\textit{Processing, Analysis and Management of Data}\\ The procedure for processing, analysing, and managing data is tremendously challenging because of the heterogeneous nature of IoT devices and the large scale of data generation.
+Currently, most systems utilize the centralized cloud-based systems for performing computationally intensive tasks and delivering data.
 However, an ongoing concern revolves around the limitations of traditional cloud architectures when it comes to efficiently handling the vast amounts of data generated and utilized by IoT-enabled devices.
 Additionally, these architectures struggle to support the associated computational demands while also meeting precise timing constraints.
 To address this challenge, most systems are currently relying on existing solutions like mobile cloud computing and fog computing, both of which utilize edge processing \cite{hussein2019internet}.